Exclusive: All Black sidesteps charge after 'extremely excessive' speed

 "The driver was spoken to on the roadside and was remorseful for the situation."

-He was summonsed to appear in court on a speeding charge, the spokesman said.
+He was summoned to appear in court on a speeding charge, the spokesman said.

 "Regrettably, police has had to withdraw the matter from the court due to a technicality."